kakashihatakesh6/nimbus-hub-weather/README.md

 ## Features

-•	Frontend development using ReactJS, Next JS, Bootstrap for creating interactive, intuitive and responsive UI.
+•	Frontend development using ReactJS, Next JS, Bootstrap for creating interactive, intuitive and responsive UI. <br>
-•	Open Weather API implementation using fetchAPI and Axios.
+•	Open Weather API implementation using fetchAPI and Axios. <br>
-•	Custom Card for showing weather related information such as wind, current temp, min/max temp.
+•	Custom Card for showing weather related information such as wind, current temp, min/max temp. <br>
-•	Responsive and intuitive UI for across devices such as desktop and mobile.
+•	Responsive and intuitive UI for across devices such as desktop and mobile. <br>
-•	Create efficient and hightly optimized react components.
+•	Create efficient and hightly optimized react components. <br>
-•	Made Custom spinner to show a status while fetching the data from api.
+•	Made Custom spinner to show a status while fetching the data from api. <br>
-•	Successfully Deployed the application on Vercel and Netlify.
+•	Successfully Deployed the application on Vercel and Netlify. <br>

 ## Technologies Used